-[re-Generate Whole Track]: For a RealTrack, this will re-generate the whole track.
+[Re-Generate Whole Track]: For a RealTrack, this will re-generate the whole track.

-[MultiRiff (re-gen part of track)]: This allows you to interactively create sections of RealTracks by choosing from multiple candidates (up to 20).
+[MultiRiff (Re-Generate Part of Track)]: This allows you to interactively create sections of RealTracks by choosing from multiple candidates (up to 20).

 Generation Type - None: If this is set, no auto-generation will occur except for an underlying style.
 To prevent generation from an underlying style, disable the track.